 However, the man that is born from above is no longer a slave to sin.
 The regenerate man is no longer in bondage to the principle of sin that entraps all who are born into the fallen race of Adam.
 The man or woman who has been saved by grace through faith in Christ has been set free from slavery to sin and is returned into fellowship with God from the moment of salvation.

-How then do we prevent sin from reigning in our mortal bodies so that we do not obey its lusts?
+How do we prevent sin from reigning in our mortal bodies so that we do not obey its lusts?
 How do we stop the old sin nature from climbing back onto the throne of our life?
 How do we prevent 'self' from dominating our lives and taking back control of our bodies?
-Well, Paul gives the answer in the previous verse.
+Paul gives the answer in the previous verse.
 We are to focus on the truth of God’s Word and reckon that we are dead to sin.
-We are to 'know' and believe, that without a shadow of a doubt we are in Christ.
-We are to believe without faltering that there is no condemnation to those that are in Christ.
-We are to know that the power of sin has been broken in our life – because we believe by faith in His sacrificial work.
+We are to 'know' and believe that, without a shadow of a doubt, we are in Christ.
+We are to believe, without faltering, that there is no condemnation to those that are in Christ.
+We are to know that the power of sin has been broken in our life – because we believe, by faith, in His sacrificial work.

-It is a factual knowing that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, have been cancelled forever for all who believe.
-That being the case we should not allow ourselves to slip back into fraternising with the sinful lusts of the flesh but moment by moment we should reckon ourselves dead to sin and released from its power over us – for we have been imputed with the righteousness of Christ and are made alive unto God through Him.
+It is a fact that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, have been cancelled forever for all who believe.
+That being the case, we should not allow ourselves to slip back into fraternising with the sinful lusts of the flesh but, moment by moment, we should reckon ourselves dead to sin and released from its power over us – for we have been imputed with the righteousness of Christ and are made alive unto God through Him.

-Loving Father I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin in my life and alive to You in Christ Jesus my Lord, for I want to live a victorious life in Him, to Your praise and glory.
-I pray that I would not allow sin to reign in my mortal body nor yield any of my members as instruments of unrighteousness.
-Help me, therefore, to yield myself to You moment by moment and day by day, for His dear name's sake, I pray, AMEN.
+Loving Father, I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin and alive to You in Christ, for I want to live a victorious life in Him, to Your praise and glory.
+In Jesus' name, AMEN.